hjf34/Cold/Transcriptomics/README.md

 ### BamToBigwigs
 RNA samples from nuclear and cytoplasmic fractions of AC16 and U2OS cells exposed to different temperature conditions were generated into libraries using the QuantSeq 3’ mRNA-Seq Library Prep Kit for Ion Torrent (Lexogen).
 Libraries were sequenced using the Ion Proton Sequencer and aligned to the hg19 human genome build or a combined dm6 (*D. melanogaster*) / hg19 genome build (for *D. melanogaster* cell spiked in samples) using the TMAP aligner with alignment settings (-tmap mapall stage1 map4) to generate bam files.
 Bam file reads were narrowed to their 3' nucleotide and converted to bigwig files using R scripts `bamfile_to_narrowed_bigwigs.R` and `bamfile_spikedin_to_narrowed_bigwigs.R`

+### Count Table Generation and Processing
+Human polyA site (PAS) annotations were obtained from PolyA_DB 3 (http://exon.umdnj.edu/polya_db/v3) (Wang et al, 2018).
+Each PAS was extended 20 nt 3’ and 200 nt 5’ from the site of cleavage and those that overlapped on the same strand after extension were combined into a single PAS annotation: see GRanges object `reducedHumanPas.Rda`.
+Mapped reads were narrowed to their 3’ most nucleotide and those which overlapped with the extended PAS annotations were counted.
+Counts were then obtained for each gene by combining the counts for all PASs associated with each gene.
+Genes not in the RefSeq gene database were excluded.
+For libraries prepared from D. melanogaster Schneider 2 (S2) cell spiked-in samples, reads were simultaneously aligned to both human and D. melanogaster genomes by aligning to a custom combined hg19 and dm6 genome build using the TMAP aligner.
+D. melanogaster PASs were obtained from the Tian lab (Liu et al, 2017) and were extended, in the same way as for human PASs.
+Mapped reads were narrowed to their 3’ most nucleotide and those which overlapped with the extended human or D. melanogaster PAS annotations were counted.
+The ratio of total D. melanogaster PAS to human PAS associated reads was obtained for each sample.
+These were then scaled relative to each other according to the ratio at which the two cell lines were combined.

 ### Fiji Macros